 Nextcloud is licensed under GNU AGPL-3.0 and has been in development since 2016, giving it a large established community, extensive documentation, and a mature set of deployment guides.
 Finding solutions to common issues is straightforward thanks to years of accumulated community knowledge.

-OpenCloud is published under the Apache 2.0 and AGPL-3.0 licenses, with no Contributor License Agreement required.
-That last detail matters: without a CLA, no single commercial entity can unilaterally relicense the project or take it in a proprietary direction.
-It keeps the platform genuinely community owned.
-Being newer, its community and documentation are still growing, but the project is actively developed by the Heinlein Group, a Berlin based company with over 30 years of open source infrastructure experience that also operates mailbox.org and OpenTalk.
+OpenCloud is published under the Apache 2.0 and AGPL-3.0 licenses.
+Like Nextcloud, it does not require a Contributor License Agreement, which means no single commercial entity can unilaterally relicense the project or take it in a proprietary direction.
+Being newer, its community and documentation are still growing, but the project is actively developed by the Heinlein Group, a Berlin-based company with over 30 years of open source infrastructure experience that also operates mailbox.org and OpenTalk.

 Data Sovereignty

-Both platforms can be fully self hosted on European infrastructure, making them equally suitable for GDPR compliance and data sovereignty requirements.
+Both platforms can be fully self-hosted on European infrastructure, making them equally suitable for GDPR compliance and data sovereignty requirements.
 Neither platform requires any data to leave your environment.
-In this regard, the choice between them is neutral.
+In this regard, the Nextcloud vs OpenCloud choice is neutral.
 Both get you to the same destination.

 Which One Should You Choose?